kevin-mumaw/hypersonic-defense-screener/thesis/THESIS.md

 ## 5. Edge

-The author has professional experience in the defense industry, providing working knowledge of acquisition processes, program structures, contract vehicles, and the industrial base that is not available to most retail investors.
+The author works in the defense industry as a practitioner, providing general familiarity with the defense ecosystem, acquisition culture, and program terminology that informs thesis construction.
+This does not constitute specialized or non-public knowledge.
+All research is conducted using publicly available information, SEC filings, earnings reports, and open-source defense industry publications.

 ---